Prior Art Automaton Installation, 2019

 Prior Art Automaton was initially exhibited as drawings in the Dutch Pavilion of the Venice Biennale 2018 and produced by ICIA.
 For the Rob Law exhibition, Studio Alight have turned this conceptual idea into a large-scale sculptural installation.
 The work questions the fundamental principles around corporate utilization of intellectual property.

 In most systems of patent law, Prior art is constituted by all information that has been made available to the public in any form before a given date that might be relevant to a patent’s claim of originality.
 An automaton is a self-operating machine designed to automatically follow a predetermined sequence of operations, or respond to predetermined instructions.
+From early mechanical wonders mimicking human skills like writing or playing music, automatons showcase the evolution of engineering and our enduring fascination with creating machines that mirror ourselves.
 For the Prior Art Automaton work, Studio Alight have used Artificial Intelligence and has designed a machine that prints, and thus, creates novelty, prior art, at a pace unachievable by humans.
 This protects smaller companies or individuals because they no longer need to compete with large global corporations in the system, a competition that would normally be experienced as that of David and Goliath.

 Prior Art Automaton was produced by ICIA for the Rob Law Exhibition.
 This piece was critically reviewed by Sara Arvidsson of the Göteborg Post on 31 Aug 2019 (link).